fdilke/bewl/README.md

 - Created Topos API as a trait
 - Implemented FiniteSets as a topos
 - Added 'generic topos tests' which use fixtures for the given topos
+- Can define algebraic laws and structures.
+Only 'monotyped' laws as yet - can't define monoid and ring actions

 # To do